Silsila: highlights from the Dalloul Collection — a narrative of heritage, transmission and renewal

 When Dr Basel Dalloul inherited his parents’ art collection in 2011, he was confronted with a monumental task.
-‘I was born and raised in the US and while I knew quite a bit about Western art, I knew virtually nothing about Arab art.
+‘I was born and raised in the US, and while I knew quite a bit about Western art, I knew virtually nothing about Arab art.
 It was a daunting prospect,’ says the tech entrepreneur and founder of IT consultants, Noor Group.

-Formed over the course of 55 years by Dr Ramzi Dalloul and his wife Saeda El Husseini Dalloul, the Dalloul Collection is one of the most significant assemblages of Arab modern and contemporary art in the world today, with approximately 3,000 works.
+Formed over the course of 55 years by Dr Ramzi Dalloul and his wife Saeda El Husseini Dalloul, the Dalloul Collection is one of the most significant and comprehensive assemblages of Arab modern and contemporary art in the world today, with approximately 3,000 works.

-The Dalloul Collection works in the sales are led by the Syrian painter Marwan’s Portrait of a Man (1973) and the monumental 2012 photograph Artificial Light from Saudi artist Ahmed Mater’s Desert of Pharan series.
-Also featured are works by pioneering female abstract artist Samia Halaby, the Lebanese painters Paul Guiragossian and Yvette Achkar, and the Iraqi painter and sculptor Dia Azzawi.
-Also represented are Mohamed Melehi, Farid Belkahia and Mohammed Chabâa, key figures in the Casablanca Art School of post-independence Moroccan modernism.
+The Dalloul Collection works in the sale are led by the Alexandrian painter Mahmoud Saïd’s The Girl with the Green Eyes (replica) (1932) and the ethereal 1998 mixed-media panel Long Live Freedom by Lebanese artist Huguette Caland.
+Other highlights include works by pioneering female abstract artist Samia Halaby, the Lebanese modernists Paul Guiragossian and Aref El Rayess, and the Iraqi painter and sculptor Dia Al-Azzawi.
+Also represented is Farid Belkahia, a key figure in the Casablanca Art School of post-independence Moroccan modernism, and Marwan Kassab-Bachi, who brought the perspective of an Arab émigré to post-war Germany’s Neo-Expressionist art scene.

-Dr Basel Dalloul with Green and Earth, 2014, by Samia Halaby, sold for £107,100 in Marhala: Highlights from the Dalloul Collection on 9 November 2023 at Christie's in London
+Dr Basel Dalloul with Green and Earth, 2014, by Samia Halaby (b.
+1936).
+Sold for £107,100 on 9 November 2023 at Christie’s in London

 On taking responsibility for the collection, Dalloul’s first priority was to produce an exhaustive database.
 ‘I was aware of how little knowledge was out there,’ he explains.
 ‘We needed to educate people about Arab art, and we also needed to do research and establish the authenticity of some of the works.’